advanced-ads/.github/.github/ISSUE_TEMPLATE/compatibility.md

 ---

 - [ ] If we decide to not resolve the conflict or it lands in the backlog, we should add a note to [Known Plugin Conflicts](https://wpadvancedads.com/manual/known-plugin-conflicts/)

+Additional Information
+---

+If changes in the manual are needed after finishing this issue, link to such pages in this section and add the `update-docs` label to the issue.